 Jenny is a Chartered Accountant (a member of the Chartered Accountants of Australia and New Zealand) with over 40 years of experience.
 She recently retired as Financial Director for Soar Printing (now named SCG) where she worked for over 30 years.
 Since 2009, she also held the role of Sustainability Manager and was responsible for the company becoming a carbon neutral certified organisation and halving its organisational greenhouse gas emissions over a ten year period.

-Greg Bennett (North Canterbury)
+Greg Bennett (Tasman)

 David Bergin (Rotorua)